As-Samu: Classical period

 In the 4th-century CE, Eshtemoa was described by Eusebius in his Onomasticon as a large Jewish village.

 In the late 19th century, a number of explorers visited the village and documented carved architectural elements scattered within it.
 These elements were incorporated into the walls of the village houses, with some reportedly adorned with a menorah and Hebrew/Aramaic inscriptions.

 A distinctive burial cave from the second and third centuries CE was discovered at as-Samu'.
 It features an elliptical layout along with collection pits and storage chambers integrated into its walls.
 Inside, twelve intact Jewish ossuaries dating from Late Second Temple Period to the Late Roman period.

-In 1934, the remains of the "Eshtemoa synagogue," were unearthed at as-Samu'.
+The remains of the "Eshtemoa synagogue" were identified at as-Samu' in 1934 with excavations following in 1935 and 1936.
 The synagogue is dated to around the 4th–5th century CE.
 Four seven-branched menorahs were discovered carved onto door lintels and one of them is displayed in Jerusalem's Rockefeller Museum.